 The requirements for the Energy and Environmental Sustainability concentration can found here.

-The Concentration in Entrepreneurship may be combined with either the Health Sector Management or MS·MBA programs.
-The option for a dual concentration provides an opportunity for students to develop entrepreneurial skills in specialized areas of expertise.
+The Entrepreneurship Concentration may be combined with a number of other functional (e.g., Finance, Marketing) or contextual (e.g., Energy and Environmental Sustainability, Health Sector Management) concentrations.
+A dual concentration that includes Entrepreneurship provides an excellent opportunity for students to further develop entrepreneurial expertise in specialized areas of interest.

 The Entrepreneurship Concentration can be fulfilled by taking various electives.